nnirror/facet/README.md

 ### Key commands

 - Run command(s): `[ctrl + enter]` or `[ctrl + r]`.
 All commands not separated by multiple newlines will run together.
-- Stop command(s): `[ctrl + x]`.
+- Stop command(s): `[ctrl + ']`.
 All commands not separated by multiple newlines will be stopped, if they are currently running.
-- Keep command(s): `[ctrl + c]`.
-All commands not separated by multiple newlines will be generated and continually played back as-is, without regenerating.
+- Keep command(s): `[ctrl + ;]`.
+All commands not separated by multiple newlines will continue to play back as-is, without regenerating.
+- Once command(s): `[ctrl + \]`.
+All commands not separated by multiple newlines will play back once and not regenerate.
 - Stop all playback: `[ctrl + .]` or `[ctrl + /]`
 - Stop regenerating all patterns: `[ctrl + ,]`
 - Autocomplete / list methods: `[ctrl + space]`.
 This will list all available methods including their arguments in a dropdown menu, filtered by the text preceding the cursor position.
 If only one matching method is found, it will autocomplete that method.